ibis-project/ibis/docs/blog/ibis_substrait_to_duckdb.md

 )
 ```

-Now that we have an Ibis expression, it's time for Substrait to enter the scene.
+Now that we have an Ibis table expression, it's time for Substrait to enter
+the scene.

 ## Substrait Serialization

-We're going to import `ibis_substrait` and compile the `topfilms` expression
+We're going to import `ibis_substrait` and compile the `topfilms` table
-into a Substrait plan.
+expression into a Substrait plan.

 ```python
 from ibis_substrait.compiler.core import SubstraitCompiler